Teja Dashmi 2023

 Origin, History, and Significance of Teja Dashmi

 Teja Ji, a famous folk deity, is worshipped in many parts of Rajasthan, Haryana, Uttar Pradesh, and Madhya Pradesh.
-He is considered an incarnation of Lord Shiva and worshipped by many communities in these states.
-There are many temples dedicated to Teja Ji, and on the day of Teja Dashami, devotees visit these temples to pray to the deity.
+He is considered an incarnation of Lord Shiva and is worshipped by many communities in these states.
+Many temples are dedicated to Teja Ji, and devotees visit these temples on the day of Teja Dashami to pray to the deity.

-Teja Ji was born in the family of Dhaulya, gotra Jats on Bhadrapad Shukla Dashmi.
-Chaudhary Taharji or Thirraj, his father, was a chieftain of karnal, a place in Nagpur district in Rajasthan.
+Teja Ji was born in the family of Dhaulya, gotra Jats, on Bhadrapad Shukla Dashmi.
+Chaudhary Taharji, or Thirraj, his father, was a chieftain of karnal, a place in Nagpur district in Rajasthan.
 His parents were ardent devotees of Lord Shiva and worshipped Lord Shiva for a baby.
-When they became parents of Tejaji, they considered him as a boon from Lord Shiva.
-The baby Tejaji had a strong aura, so it was considered as an incarnation of Lord Shiva.
+When they became parents of Tejaji, they considered him a boon from Lord Shiva.
+The baby Tejaji had a strong aura, so it was considered an incarnation of Lord Shiva.

-Since then, Tejaji's birthday, Bhadrapad Shukla Dashmi, is celebrated as a festival.
+Since then, Tejaji's birthday, Bhadrapad Shukla Dashmi, has been celebrated as a festival.
 Devotees go to his temples and take part in happy Teja Dashami celebrations.
-There are many fairs too organized to celebrate the happy Teja Dashami occasion.
+There are many fairs too organized to commemorate the happy Teja Dashami occasion.

-Teja Dashmi is celebrated on the birth anniversary of Tejaji, which falls on Bhadrapad Shukla Dashmi or tenth day of Shukla Paksha of Bhadrapad, according to the Hindu calendar.
-Teja Dashami 2021 date is 16th September.
+Teja Dashmi is celebrated on the birth anniversary of Tejaji, which falls on Bhadrapad Shukla Dashmi or the tenth day of Shukla Paksha of Bhadrapad, according to the Hindu calendar.
+Therefore, Teja Dashami's 2023 date is 23rd September.

 How is Teja Dashmi Celebrated, and Where to Go?

 Teja Dashmi is celebrated with much fanfare in many parts of Rajasthan, Haryana, Uttar Pradesh, and Madhya Pradesh.
-Tejaji is believed to cure and protect people of snake bite.
+Tejaji is believed to cure and protect people from snake bites.
 Devotees visit various shrines of the deity, offer Churma, a Malawi dish, and seek his blessings.
-There is a tradition of bringing Nishan’s or colorful umbrellas to offer to the deity.
-Some of the famous places to go to celebrate the festival on Teja Dashami 2021 date are:
+There is a tradition of bringing Nishans or colorful umbrellas to provide to the deity.
+Some of the famous places to go to celebrate the festival on the Teja Dashami 2023 date are:

 1).
 Malwa- Malwa is known for its extensive Teja Dashmi celebrations.
 There are many fairs organized across many shrines dedicated to the Tejaji deity.
-Devotees come in large numbers to pray and seek blessings of the deity for a prosperous life.
+Devotees come in large numbers to pray and seek the deity's blessings for a prosperous life.
 The district has the oldest Tejaji temple, where thousands of devotees pay obeisance.

 2).
-Ujjain- The city is popular for Teja Dashmi celebrations.
+Ujjain- The city is famous for Teja Dashmi celebrations.
 Numerous devotees throng the Lord Teja temples to celebrate the occasion.
-Devotees also offer Nishans or colorful umbrellas and take out processions dancing and chanting on drum beats.
+Devotees also offer Nishan's or colorful umbrellas and take-out processions, dancing and chanting on drum beats.

 3).
-Jaipur- There are several fairs and celebrations organized in various temples in the Pink City and rural areas of Jaipur.
+Jaipur- Several fairs and celebrations are organized in temples in Pink City and rural Jaipur.
 Many communities visit the deity temples and seek his blessings for a peaceful and prosperous life.
-People bitten by snake also come on this day to the temples and open the thread to get cured of the snake bite.
+People bitten by snakes also come on this day to the temples and open the thread to get cured of the snake bite.

 4).
 Ajmer- Ajmer has many events celebrating the festival.
-There are many temples dedicated to Tejaji, where grand fairs are organized to celebrate the occasion.
+Many temples are dedicated to Tejaji, and grand fairs are organized to celebrate the occasion.

-If you want to explore the celebrations and participate in events of Teja Dashmi 2021, visit these places with redBus.
+If you want to explore the celebrations and participate in events of Teja Dashmi 2023, visit these places with redBus.
 Book online bus tickets without any hassle on redBus for your preferred location.
 Check out route details, bus details, and other details on the Indian redBus website or mobile application.
-You can book your online bus tickets in a few easy steps on redBus with many secure payment options.
-Book your bus tickets today to take part in Teja Dashmi 2021 events on redBus.
+With many secure payment options, you can book your online bus tickets in a few easy steps on redBus.
+Book your bus tickets today to participate in Teja Dashmi 2023 events on redBus.